 Having good credit can open up a number of possibilities.
 A healthy credit score will allow you to rent property, buy a car and even a house.
-In addition, having a good credit almost grantees a low-interest rate when taking out loans.
+In addition, having good credit almost grants a low-interest rate when taking out loans.

 Building a credit score in college can be tricky, but it isn’t impossible.
 Here are some ways you can begin to build your credit score in college.